kubeflow/website/content/docs/about/kubeflow.md

 You can choose to deploy your workloads locally or to a cloud environment.

 ## Notebooks
-Included in Kubeflow is [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/) to create and manage interactive Jupyter notebooks.
+Included in Kubeflow is [JupyterHub](https://jupyterhub.readthedocs.io/en/stable/) to create and manage multi-user interactive Jupyter notebooks.
 Project Jupyter is a non-profit, open-source project to support interactive data science and scientific computing across all programming languages.

 ## Getting involved